Arcky97/Pokemon-Kyrac/README.md

 - Some adjustments to the BF1 and F1 hallway maps have been made.

 - Fused the PokeCenter and Pokemart on the Yacht.

+### Beta Release November 14 2022

+- Edited the Dinning room map on the yacht.

+- Edited the Kitchen map on the yacht.

+- Edited the lab on the yacht.

+- Edited the camera movement when Rivals are choosing their starters.

 ## Credits: